f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

-Operation to be applied to the vercode obtained by the defined _UpdateCheckMode_. `%c` will be replaced by the actual vercode, and the whole string will be passed to python’s `eval` function.
+Operation to be applied to the vercode obtained by the defined _UpdateCheckMode_. `%c` will be replaced by the actual vercode, and the whole string will be passed to python's `eval` function.

-Especially useful with apps that we want to compile for different ABIs, but whose vercodes don’t always have trailing zeros.
+Especially useful with apps that we want to compile for different ABIs, but whose vercodes don't always have trailing zeros.
 For example, with _VercodeOperation_ set at something like `%c*10 + 4`, we will be able to track updates and build up to four different versions of every upstream version.